Raza-learner/Ai_Agents/README.md

 ## About

-The `Ai_Agents` project is an AI-powered coding assistant that leverages the Google Gemini API to process user prompts and perform tasks such as listing directory contents, reading files, writing files, and executing Python scripts.
+The `Ai_Coding_Agent` project is an AI-powered coding assistant that leverages the Google Gemini API to process user prompts and perform tasks such as listing directory contents, reading files, writing files, and executing Python scripts.
 The agent operates within a constrained working directory (`calculator/`) to ensure security, using a set of predefined functions exposed to the LLM via function declarations.
 The system maintains a conversation history to handle multi-step tasks, with a system prompt guiding the LLM to plan and execute function calls appropriately.

 Key features:
 - **File Operations**: List directory contents, read file contents (with truncation at 10,000 characters), and write/overwrite files.